Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines
 Task 5.
 This is a script that displays the first 10 lines of "/etc/passwd".

+6-third_line
+Task 6.
+This is a script that displays the third line of the file "iacta", without using the "sed" or "awk" commands.

 8-cwd_state
 Task 8.
 This is a script that writes the result of the command "ls -la" into the file "ls_cwd_content".